sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ESDC will focus these efforts on an ESDC-centric digital government code repository.
 In addition, our developers will be free to make occasional contributions to closely related open standards and OSS projects.

 The principles and actions of this strategy will make it easier to obtain permission to share code with the outside world.

 Currently, the paperwork involved in this process takes time to complete and this holds back many of our in-house projects.
 This situation needs to change.

-Note:

-At inception of the idea, make your work open and discoverable.
+The GC [Guide for publishing open source code](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-publishing-open-source-code.html) provides recomendations how to: seek approvals, obtain rights to custom code in contracts; consider security implications; select OSS licence; select source code repository; add recommended files; publishing a legacy application.

 ### Contribute